HossainMaruf/C-Programming-Course/README.md

 - `if else` Theory - `ifElse.c`
 - Greater/Smaller between two numbers `using if else ladder` - `LadderTwoNumbers.c`
 - Greatest/Smallest among three numbers `using logical operator` - `LadderThreeNumbers.c`
-- `Nested if else` idea - `NestedThreeNumbers.c`
+- Greatest/Smallest among three numbers - `NestedThreeNumbers.c`
 - Even/Odd and Divisibility Checking of a number - `EvenOddDivisibility.c`
 - Leap year or not using Ladder and Logical Operator - `LeapYear.c`
-- `char` data type - `char.c`
-- A character alphabet, digit or special char + Vowel Consonant problem
-- Take input day number and print day name
-- Number of notes in given amount in tk
+- Calculate grade and gpa based on marks - `GpaCondition.c`
-- Take sides of triangle and check the triangle valid or not + Check it is equilateral, isosceles or scalene triangle.
+- Take sides of triangle and check the triangle valid or not + Check it is equilateral, isosceles or scalene triangle - `TriangleType.c`
-- Find roots of quadratic equation
+- Find roots of quadratic equation - `QuadraticRoot.c`
-- Calculate grade and gpa based on marks
+- `char` data type and ASCII value - `charASCII.c`
+- A character alphabet, digit or special char + Vowel Consonant problem - `Alphabet.c`
 - (HW) Number is Positive, Negative or Zero
-- (HW) Character is uppercase or lowercase
+- (HW) Take input day number and print day name
 - (HW) Take  input month number and print month name
-- (HW) Take angles of triangle and check the triangle valid or not
-- (HW) Calculate profit and loss problem
+- (HW) Number of notes in given amount in tk

 ## Loop Control Statement
 - `for` loop Theory